Totally Beara-ble

 Fiddly Dee Potaties

-Our plan in a nutshell…Ireland for 25 days, fly to Nice the day before Katie Potaties 30th birthday and voila!
-Surprise!
+Our plan……25 days in Ireland, fly to Nice the day before Katie’s birthday and SURPRISE!